 What is a narwhal’s horn for?

-The horn, or tusk, is used to stunning fish they want to eat.
+The horn, or tusk, is used to stun fish they want to eat.
 Some scientists believe it can also be used to detect temperature, water pressure, and even particle gradients in the water.
 It is not used for the violent skewering of fish as its shape suggests.

 Do baby narwhals have horns?